Wasps FC

+Wasps FC is an English amateur rugby union club formed in 1867.
+Based in Acton, West London, the club was playing in Counties 2 as of 2023.

+History

-Wasps FC is an amateur rugby union club formed in 1867.
-The men's first team was split from Wasps FC at the turn of professionalism, for the 1996-97 season, to become Wasps RFC, who formerly played at the Coventry Building Society Arena in Coventry.
-The men's team currently plays rugby in the Counties 2 Herts/Middlesex league.
-Wasps Women compete in the Premier 15s, the highest women's league in the country, the ladies section has been established since 1984 and have consistently been a top 7 team in the country.
+The men's first team was split from Wasps FC at the turn of professionalism, for the 1996–97 season, to become Wasps RFC, who formerly played at the Coventry Building Society Arena in Coventry.
+The men's team currently play rugby in the Counties 1 Middlesex league.
+Wasps Women compete in the Premier 15s, the highest women's league in the country, the ladies section has been established since 1984 and have consistently been a top seven team in the country.
 Wasps Women have attracted elite athletes from around the world including England international Danielle Waterman and global brand sponsors.
 Wasps FC owns the Twyford Avenue Sports Ground that was also used by the Wasps professional teams for training until the end of the 2015–16 season.

 Wasps FC retains close links with their professional brothers and still owns approximately 5% of Wasps RFC.

 The youth section has several championship sides and the minis compete actively at the higher levels.